Academic Support Services

 Offices are located at 232 Luther Bonney Hall in Portland, (207) 780-4280, 3 Bailey Hall in Gorham, (207) 780-5356, and LAC Library Commons in Lewiston-Auburn, (207) 753-6540.

-The Office of Academic Assessment coordinates the administration of various testing programs, such as USM's Mathematics Placement Program (e.g., Accuplacer Math Tests) for incoming and transfer students, in addition to certification and national tests for graduating students (e.g., Miller Analogies Test, GRE Subject Tests, LSAT, PRAXIS, and others).
-Students are encouraged to contact the office for further information at 628 Law, Portland campus and visit our Web site for test registration and schedules at http://usm.maine.edu/assessment.
+The Office of Academic Assessment oversees various testing programs: USM's Mathematics Placement Program (e.g., Accuplacer Math Tests) for incoming and transfer students, exams for those in distance-education programs, and several certification and national exams (e.g., Miller Analogies Test, GRE Subject Tests, LSAT).
+Students are encouraged to contact the Testing Room (Rm 240 Luther Bonney Hall, 780-4578) for questions about tests, or visit the assessment website for test registration and schedules at http://usm.maine.edu/assessment/testing.

-The Disability Services Center (DSC) provides a wide range of services to qualified students with sensory, mobility, physical, psychological, cognitive, learning and attention disabilities enrolled in USM credit and noncredit bearing courses and programs.
-Contact DSC for information regarding particular needs.
+The Disability Services Center (DSC) provides a wide range of services to qualified students with sensory, mobility, physical, psychological, cognitive, learning and attention disabilities enrolled in USM credit- and non-credit-bearing courses and programs.
+Contact the DSC for information regarding particular needs.
 Documentation may be required.
-The office is located in 242 Luther Bonney Hall, Portland; 207-780-4706 or TTY 207-780-4395 or visit our Web site: http://usm.maine.edu/dsc.
+The office is located in 242 Luther Bonney Hall, Portland; (207) 780-4706 or TTY (207) 780-4395 or visit our website: http://usm.maine.edu/dsc.

 Learning Assistance and Tutoring: The Learning Commons